wanghaisheng/responsive-landing-page-starter/content/blog/en/state-machines-for-messaging-bots.md

 ---
 In a typical web server, you don't have to think much about state.
 A user sends you a request and you provide a response.
 It's not necessary for the application to guide itself through a path of choices and actions; the end user does that.
 However, a bot works differently.

-Although an end user initiates a conversation with a bot, the bot needs to define the path from there, asking questions of the user to inform them of the potential next steps.
-When the bot is not answering questions so much as walking an end user through a series of steps, that's what's known as a state machine.
+Although an end-user initiates a conversation with a bot, the bot needs to define the path from there, asking questions of the user to inform them of the potential next steps.
+When the bot is not answering questions so much as walking an end-user through a series of steps, that's what's known as a state machine.

 Implementing a state machine as a messaging bot is a little bit tricky because messaging bots don't organically have any concept of state.
 By default, a message sent to a server you control comes in without a session, state, or any other information about a big picture the individual message might be a part of.
 But really all that means is you'll need to manually store the last state of a "session" between your server and a given phone number.
 In actuality, a web application has to do the same thing.
 Platforms and libraries just routinely do the work for us.